afaji/afaji.github.io/_pages/research.md

 **Multilingual NLP Resources and Benchmarks** A persistent challenge in multilingual NLP is the scarcity of high‑quality datasets for both training and nuanced evaluation.
-My work addresses this gap by developing robust resources that span diverse languages and tasks.
-We prioritize high-quality, human-annotated datasets to ensure the reliability and integrity of evaluation benchmarks.
-These efforts have significantly impacted the field, with several resources earning Best Paper or Best Resource awards.
-Key contributions are highlighted below.
+My current primary area of depth lies in multilingual and culturally grounded data construction.
+I address the scarcity of high-quality data not merely by collection, but by developing robust, high-quality methodologies for resource building and evaluation.
+This involves designing protocols for human annotation, quality control, and cultural relevance.
+Some resources that I worked on are highlighted below.

 </div>